mkriaf/pagerduty-aws-workshop/content/01_gettingstarted/pager-3-createapp.md

 across two Availability Zones.
 It deploys an internet gateway, with a default route on the public subnets.
 It deploys a pair of NAT gateways (one in each AZ), and default routes for them in the private subnets.

-This will take a couple of miuntes to deploy.
+This will take a couple of minutes to deploy.

+When it is complete, find the Output subtab and it will show a URL for the website.
+Open it in a browser to verify everything is up and running.